koodaamo/tnefparse/README.rst

 * htmlbody - a string containing just the HTML message body
 * rtfbody - just the RTF body

-See the TNEF class source the for full details.
 Some of the above properties may be empty, depending on what's contained in the attachment that was parsed.

 A :code:`tnefparse` command-line utility is also provided for listing contents of TNEF files, extracting attachments found inside them and so on.